mm80843/T3.5/docs/bp_5.md

 ### Capabilities

-To implement this measure most cost-effective it would be crucial to analyse and find the key contact points for applying the measure.
+In order to implement this measure in the most cost-effective way, it would be crucial to analyse and find the most important touch points for the application of the measure

-The development stage of the measure would have to be determined and specified, which impacts capabilities.
+The level of development of the measure would need to be determined and established, which would impact capabilities.

 ### Restrictions and limitations